 Get all the data you need about your subscriptions and grow your recurring revenue.

-The Subscriptions report is built to give you insight into how your subscriptions, payment plans, free trials, & more are performing.
+The Subscriptions report is built to give you insight into how your subscriptions, payment plans, free trials, and more are performing.

 You can find this report by clicking on Reports in the top navigation bar and then selecting Subscriptions from the dropdown menu.

 Your All-Time Stats